 • Follow the on-screen instructions.
 Take photos of the front and back of your ID and a short video of yourself.
 A photo from this video will be submitted to your ID issuer for verification.

-Use or show your ID or license
+Use your ID or license

-To verify your identity, you can use your US Driver's License or State ID instead of your physical card.
-Currently, you can use your US Driver's License or State ID with TSA at supported airports.
+You can use your US Driver's License or State ID with TSA at supported airports.
 You must still carry your physical ID as needed.
-More options to use your US Driver's License and State ID are coming soon.

 With Near Field Communication (NFC)